jlabrada71/mabayjs/README.md

 Introduction
 ==================

-95% of the time we end up writing boilerplace code, where the main differences are the type of data, the business model, the entity names or the technologies involved.
+95% of the time we end up writing boilerplate code, where the main differences are the type of data, the business model, the entity names or the technologies involved.
 I created this project to shortcut on this.
-Just generate all that boiler plate code based on a model.
+Just generate all that boilerplate code based on a model.
 It has worked for me so far.
 It might also work for you.

-Why mabayjs?
-Well, Mabay is a forgotten town in the outskirts of Bayamo in Cuba, full of gentle people and where life moves at a slow pace quite different from the stress of the city.
+Why Mabayjs?
+Mabay is a forgotten town in the outskirts of Bayamo in Cuba, full of gentle people and where life moves at a slow pace quite different from the stress of the city.
 In that town, my mother was born and grown.

 Before getting deep into the details you might want to have a quick start about how the generation process works.
 [Quick Start](/QUICK-START.md)